Dennis Baker, University of Guelph

 Kate Puddister, University of Guelph

-Kate Puddister is an assistant professor at the University of Guelph.
+Kate Puddister is an Associate Professor at the University of Guelph.
 Kate’s work assesses the interaction between political actors and the judiciary, and the judicialization of politics.
 More specifically, her work looks at the litigation behaviour of governments and instances where political actors rely on courts to make political and normative decisions.

 Professor Puddister's work focuses on how judicial review can benefit elected officials, why political actors empower courts, and how litigation can be a viable political strategy.
 This focus considers the implications of this relationship between elected officials and courts on judicial independence and the separation of powers in Canada.
 Her most recent project undertakes a comprehensive analysis of the Canadian reference cases and addresses why governments delegate decision-making power to the courts in reference case episodes.